 Possible hikes in the lower elevations of the unit include ascending any one of the drainages that flow south from this unit and intersect the Park Road.
 From these drainages it is possible to contour across the foothills and to descend via a different drainage.
 You can also climb up into the headwaters of these drainages and use the major ridge system itself as a way to move east into Unit 24 or west to the Savage River.

-The best approach for a hike in the north end of the unit is from the bridge over the Savage River.
+The best approach for a hike in the north end of this unit is from the bridge over the Savage River.
 Follow the Savage River Trail north to a small footbridge and then continue north along the west side of the Savage River.
 The trail is unmaintained beyond the footbridge and you will be required to do some bushwhacking.
 Once you have reached the north end of the Savage River Canyon, you can cross the Savage River back to the east side near Ewe Creek.
 There are many camping opportunities around Ewe Creek and in the foothills south of it.